 Anecdotal supplements that may help with relief of symptoms are mentioned in the following excerpt from a document on Gov.UK.
 Note this article isn’t specific to breastfeeding mothers.
 The latest findings on the compatibility of many supplements while breastfeeding can be checked online at e-Lactancia and should always be discussed with your health professional.

 There are many reports of anecdotal response to a variety of herbal supplements including ginger extract, cayenne and extract of Ginkgo biloba.
 All treatments are aimed towards relief of symptoms of Raynaud’s rather than cure.
 As RP is a cold related disorder, Raynaud’s sufferers may only require drug therapy in colder weather when symptoms are usually worse.

 Nipple vasospasm is a narrowing of blood vessels in the nipple.
-It can be triggered by a baby breastfeeding in a shallow latch but there can be other causes.
+It can be triggered by a baby breastfeeding in a shallow latch and can cause burning, stabbing or itching pain in the nipples after a breastfeed.
 Nipple vasospasm can be associated with Raynaud’s phenomenon and can also cause Mammary Constriction Syndrome or deep breast pain.
 Treatment involves avoiding the triggers of nipple vasospasm and some medications may help.